-The convertible bonds issued have been split as to the derivative financial asset component (redemption option derivative component embedded in convertible bonds); the financial liability component (convertible bonds) and equity component (convertible bonds reserve).
-The following tables summarise the movements of the derivative financial assets; derivative financial liabilities; financial liabilities and equity component during the years ended 31 March 2023 and 31 March 2022.
+The four convertible bonds issued had been split as to the derivative financial asset component (redemption option derivative component embedded in convertible bonds); the financial liability component (convertible bonds) and equity component (convertible bonds reserve).
+The following tables summarised the movements of the derivative financial assets; financial liabilities and equity component during the year ended 31 March 2023.